-When you talk about learning mechanisms and what is the way to remember and retain most of what you are reading, rather consuming, on an everyday basis, you can rely on the fact that human brain can retain, remember and reproduce things learnt in one particular way rather than others.
+When you talk about learning mechanisms and what is the way to remember and retain most of what you are reading, rather than consuming, on an everyday basis, you can rely on the fact that the human brain can retain, remember and reproduce things learnt in one particular way rather than others.

-One of the most sure shot way to remember things you study is studying and understanding them using visuals.
+One of the most sure-shot ways to remember things you study is studying and understanding them using visuals.
 It has been proven scientifically that most humans can remember things they have seen and heard more effectively and for a longer time than things they have read because our brain is like an image processor rather than a word processor.

-We all know that UPSC exam syllabus is too huge and if you really has to go through every book, every magazine, every newspaper that have been suggested for civil service exam preparation, you might as well think of the preparation time as 2-3 years.
+We all know that UPSC exam syllabus is too huge and if you really have to go through every book, every magazine, every newspaper that has been suggested for civil service exam preparation, you might as well think of the preparation time as 2-3 years.
 Videos can be efficient also because they will give you the information you need and you don’t have to keep on filtering the information in terms of what is important and what is not.

 Aspirants can prepare concise and to-the-point notes while watching the videos and revising those notes will also be easier.
-Also, if you need to revise one whole concept, say about the Indian national freedom movement, instead of going through all the textbooks and other written materials that contains information about it, you can just watch the video and revise the topic very easily.
+Also, if you need to revise one whole concept, say about the Indian national freedom movement, instead of going through all the textbooks and other written materials that contain information about it, you can just watch the video and revise the topic very easily.

 What you read may remain in your memory for short-term but the human brain can’t store abstract words in the long-term memory.
 Long term memory works with images and visuals that are meaningful to us.
 UPSC preparation, we know, is a long process and the aspirants can’t afford to forget things they have learnt in a short span of time.
 Which means that the concepts you study have to be remembered by you for a longer span of time.
 To do this, learning by visuals and videos will be very helpful.

-Civil services is an exam that takes time of its own.
+Civil service is an exam that takes time of its own.
 To be able to crack it you not just need to work hard but also work smartly.
-Smart work includes figuring out what might be the most effective learning mechanism for you and implement it in your preparation.
+Smart work includes figuring out what might be the most effective learning mechanism for you and implementing it in your preparation.